 The Interning Checker conservatively assumes that the Character, Integer, and Short valueOf methods return a non-interned value.
 In fact, these methods sometimes return an interned value and sometimes a non-interned value, depending on the run-time argument (JLS §5.1.7).
 If you know that the run-time argument to valueOf implies that the result is interned, then you will need to suppress an error.
-(An alternative would be to enhance the Interning Checker to estimate the upper and lower bounds on char, int, and short values so that it can more precisely determine whether the result of a given valueOf call is interned.)
+(The Interning Checker should make use of the Value Checker to estimate the upper and lower bounds on char, int, and short values so that it can more precisely determine whether the result of a given valueOf call is interned.)

-To try the Interning Checker on a source file that uses the @Interned qualifier, use the following command (where javac is the Checker Framework compiler that is distributed with the Checker Framework):
+To try the Interning Checker on a source file that uses the @Interned qualifier, use the following command: